Fried Zucchini - A tried and true method for making the BEST fried zucchini! So simple and perfect for your garden-fresh zucchini!

 Fry zucchini: Take zucchini out of the breading, shake off any excess flour, and place in the hot pan in a single layer, trying to evenly distribute (you will have to do several batches).
 Reduce to medium heat and cook zucchini for 3-4 minutes.
 Carefully flip and let cook another 3-4 minutes.
 Continue cooking until all sides are golden brown.

-Continue: Continue this process until all of the zucchini have been cooked.
+Continue: Continue this process (adding more oil, as needed) until all of the zucchini have been cooked.

 Notes